cdot/Hotpot/README.md

 controller.

 Rule functions can interrogate any part of the system using the internal APIs.
-Default rules are given for Hot Water `server/js/HotWaterRule.js` and Central Heating `server/js/CentralHeatingRule.js`.
+Default rules are given for [Hot Water](https://github.com/cdot/Hotpot/blob/master/server/js/HotWaterRule.js) and [Central Heating](https://github.com/cdot/Hotpot/blob/master/server/js/CentralHeatingRule.js).
 You can derive your own rules and point your hotpot.cfg at them.

 Rules should always contain conditions to stop runaway temperature rises